onomatopoetica/eat-da-burger/README.md

 * Whenever a user submits a burger's name, the app will display the burger beneath an `I'm hungry!
 Gimme burgers!` heading of the page -- waiting to be devoured.

 * Each burger in the waiting area also has a `DEVOUR IT!` button.
-When the user clicks it, the burger will move beneath the `Burgers that I devoured!` heading of the page.
+When the user clicks it, the burger will move beneath the `YUM!
+Burgers that I devoured!` heading of the page.

 * The app will store every burger in the database, whether devoured or not.